wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

     # Object.reindexObject() method is called to reflect the changed data in portal_catalog.
     # In our example, we change the title.
 The new title is not updated in the navigation,
-    # since the navigation tree and folder listing pulls object title from the catalog.
+    # since the navigation tree and folder listing pulls object titles from the catalog.

     object.reindexObject(idxs=["Title"])